Project-AgML/AgML/README.md

 ## Downloading publicly available agricultural datasets
 ### Getting started
-All of the datasources included in AgData, along with their associated meta-data, are described within [`data_sources.json`](/src/assets/data_sources.json).
+All of the publicly available datasources available in AgML, along with their associated meta-data, are described within [`data_sources.json`](/src/assets/data_sources.json).

-You can also view this information, along with available datasets, via the AgData API.
+You can also view this information, along with available datasets, via the public data API.

 ```
 from agdata import agdata